Acraplet/wc_calibration/README.md

 The \_flat root  files should be put in a new empty folder within wc_calibration/mPMTmapping called data and accessed from there.
 The code relies quite a lot on filename format consistency so we should either keep that as is or improve this method.

+The code is running with Root 6.26/10 (need to have that in the wc_calibration/mPMTmapping/ /source_me.sh code and to run this code before starting the analysis).